Angel Investor Statistics – 15 Pieces Of Data

 (Source: Forbes)

-For these reasons, angel investors can be an important source of capital for early-stage businesses.
+These factors make angel investors an invaluable capital source for early-stage businesses.

 More than half of all angel investors, both new and experienced angels alike, have some experience as entrepreneurs and often lend some of that expertise to their startups